Welcome to TIM

 The Northern Nevada TIM Coalition was established in 2011 and has also grown into a successful partnership among hundreds of trained multiagency, multidiscipline responders.
 This coalition meets bimonthly to continue to improve TIM in the region.

-Rural TIM Coalitions are being developed in both northern and southern Nevada to meet the specific traffic incident management concerns of rural areas.
+Rural TIM Coalitions have been established in Elko, Ely, Tonophah, and Winnemucca have been established to meet the specific traffic incident management concerns of rural areas.